viet-nguyend/cyclistic_data_project/README.md

 ### Key insight

 1. The number of rides done by members accounts for the majority of the total rides at 56.20%, compared to casual users, who account for 43.80%.
-2. Members usually ride from monday to friday, and most active during rush hours between 8am to 7 am and 4pm to 6pm, member usually ride longer on the weekend
+2. Members mostly use the service as a means of transportation to work or school, usually riding on weekdays at rush hours between 7 am to 8 am and 4 pm to 6 pm.
-3. Casual mostly ride in the afternoon between 2pm to 6pm of every day in the week, and most frequent during the weekend
+3. Casual users predominantly ride in the afternoon between 2 pm and 6 pm every day of the week, with the highest frequency occurring during the weekend.
+They primarily use the service for recreational activities and relaxation.
-4. Both member and casual users prefer to ride in the warm and cozy season for member is July and for casual user is August.
+4. Both members and casual users prefer to ride during the warm season, with July being the preferred month for members and August being the preferred month for casual users.
-5.
+5. While the number of rides by members is consistently higher than that of casual users, the average usage time for casual users is twice as long as that of members.
+6. Both members and casual users spend more time using the service on the weekend compared to weekdays.
+7. Docked bike is the least preferred bike type by both members and casual riders, while classic bike is the most preferred.
+8. Members' top start stations and end stations are the same, and this is also true for casual riders.

 ## Act

+In this phase, I will use the insight to recommend some marketing strategy to convert casual riders to members, and retain existing members

+### Recommendations

+1. Offer casual riders a limited-time membership trial at a reduced cost or for free.
+This allows them to experience the benefits of membership without a long-term commitment.
+2. Create seasonal membership packages that align with riders' preferences.
+For instance, offer discounted summer memberships during peak riding months.
+3. Implement dynamic pricing based on demand.
+Charge higher rates for peak weekend hours and lower rates for less popular times to incentivize membership
+4. Create seasonal promotions targeting casual riders during peak riding seasons.
+Highlight the benefits of membership in these promotions.
+5. Place marketing materials near popular bike stations, such as posters or QR codes that lead to membership sign-up pages.
+6. Provide ongoing incentives for members who renew their memberships, such as lower renewal fees, extended membership durations, or exclusive rewards.
+7. Offer exclusive services or features to members, such as priority access to bikes, faster unlocking, or bike reservations during peak times.
+8. Implement a loyalty program for existing members, rewarding them for their continued membership.
+Offer points, discounts, or free rides for referring new members or for consistent usage.